paconte/django-assestment-1/README.md

     ```

 Alternative you can use python to run the app, but you will need to set up first your venv or install locally the libraries with pip.
-Setting up the environment is out of the scope of this readme.
+You can do it by yourself or use the command:

+    ```sh
+    make setup
+    ```

+Once you have installed all the libraries with make setup, you can load the environment the next time with:

+    ```sh
+    source .venv/abacum/bin/activate
+    ```

 Once you have your environment ready run:

     ```sh
     make runserver